junmeng6025/pra-cpp/README.md

 <br>
 ## 03: Maneuver control of a simulated robot<br>
 Tag5:
-In this part, the task is to control the robot with generated maneuvers.
+The task of this part is to control the robot with generated maneuvers.
 There are five classes including the given ***InterfaceSIM***.
 The other four classes to write are:
   <br>**<*PosEstimation*>**:<br>
   calculate the current actual value of the position array x = (x, y, w) using the current speed and the position values stored by the previous timestep.
   <br>**<*Maneuver*>**:<br>